 A. PROGRAM DESCRIPTION

 The U.S. Embassy Argentina Public Affairs Section (PAS) announces the availability of funding through its Public Diplomacy Grants Program.
 This Annual Program Statement outlines funding priorities, strategic themes, and procedures for submitting requests for funding.
-PAS will accept applications on a rolling basis until December 21, 2018.
-Please read and follow all of the instructions below.

 Purpose of Grants: The Grants Program supports projects proposed by U.S. and Argentine academic, cultural, educational, and other non-profit organizations and/or individuals that fulfill U.S. Embassy goals and objectives: to promote security and economic prosperity through academic and cultural initiatives seeking to promote and increase understanding between U.S. and Argentine people and institutions.